The germ for this post sprouted in the aftermath of the death of Dr.Kalam.

 I learn to solve better because I learn to teach better.
 I learn to teach better from the students.
 There have been many cases when the same problem and the same explanation with the same energy fail to help a particular student understand.
 You notice a face in the class that has not really understood it.

 It is then that you are forced to come up with a more creative way of explaining the problem.
-It goes without saying there are also the odd cases where students come up with better solutions.
+It goes without saying there are also cases where students come up with better solutions.

 While these are the very specific benefits, there are others that my fellow teachers, mostly freshly-minted MBAs who take time out on weekends to come and teach, have mentioned:

 - one says that he has to come and teach after a long working week, just to refresh himself

 - another guy says that his wife says she likes him more when he returns home after taking a class at IMS than when he returns from his full-time work place

 - yet another guy says that no matter how rotten his day or week might have been all he needs to do is to take a class and he is back to feeling great again